 April 29, 1937: Here’s a fun notice about Judy’s recent appearances on Jack Oakie’s “Jack Oakie’s College” radio show.
-The photo was quite popular and used throughout the year to promot the show and Judy’s association with it as a series regular.
+The photo was quite popular and used throughout the year to promote the show and Judy’s association with it as a series regular.

 April 29, 1938: The first known work for Judy on The Wizard of Oz.
 She posed for this preliminary hair and makeup test.
-She wouldn’t have any more work on “Oz” until production began that following September.
+She wouldn’t have any more work on “Oz” until production officially began that following September.

 April 29, 1943: Presenting Lily Mars premiered in New York.
 It was another success for Judy and MGM.
-The film was also a big step forward in advancing Judy to adult roles, although her first adult role (excepting her bit in Little Nellie Kelly as the title character’s mother), was a year prior with 1942’s For Me And My Gal.
+The film was also a big step forward in advancing Judy to adult roles, although her first adult role (excepting her bit in Little Nellie Kelly as the title character’s mother), was a year prior, with 1942’s For Me And My Gal.

 Presenting Lily Mars presented to the public, for the first time, a very glamourized Judy via the big finale that ended the film.
-For the next few years, Judy blossomed on screen at her most beautiful as she became MGM’s biggest female musical star.
+For the next few years, Judy blossomed on-screen at her most beautiful as she became MGM’s biggest female musical star.

 April 29, 1953: Judy headlined “The Blue Grass Festival” in Lexington, Kentucky.
 Kentucky’s governor Lawrence Wetherby proclaimed this day as “Judy Garland Day” in the entire state.
 Judy’s show was her Palace show, with a few alterations, and was part of the Derby Week event.
 She was backed by Vaughn Monroe and His Orchestra and received a standing ovation for her closing number, “My Old Kentucky Home,” accompanied by a single violin.

 The Louisville Kentucky Courier-Journal published this report the following day: